-- Who manages the practice? - Does someone have the job title of Practice Manager? - Is it a dedicated full-time role? - Is it a senior dental assistant carrying out practice manager role alongside clinical responsibilities? - Does the PM have a background in dentistry? - Has the PM been trained in general management, health management? - What are their qualifications?
+- Who manages the practice? - Does someone have the job title of Practice Manager? - Is it a dedicated full-time role? - Is a senior nurse carrying out the practice manager role alongside clinical responsibilities? - Does the PM have a background in dentistry?
+Has the PM been trained in general management, health management?

+What are their qualifications?